JakobSteinfeldt/MetabolomicsCommonDiseases/README.md

 </div>

 ## Description
-Here we present the downstream analysis for the paper "Metabolomic profiles predict individual multi-disease outcomes in the UK Biobank cohort".
+Here we present the downstream analysis for the paper "Metabolomic profiles predict individual multi-disease outcomes".
 Detailed instructions on the data preprocessing, model training and inference on new NMR data can be found [here](https://github.com/thbuerg/MetabolomicsCommonDiseases).

 We provide a ready-to-use [Google colab notebook](https://colab.research.google.com/github/thbuerg/MetabolomicsCommonDiseases/blob/main/analysis/examples/MetabolomicsInference.ipynb) with a trained version of our MetabolomicStateModel.
 Upload your dataset of Nightingale NMR metabolomics and run the model!
 **NOTE**: Data must be provided in [this format](https://github.com/thbuerg/MetabolomicsCommonDiseases/blob/main/analysis/examples/sample.csv).